If you wish to apply for 2023 to be a trainer, please SUBMIT no later than April 15th.

 - Typically will need to be 25 years age and up, though exceptions are possible

-Trainers that apply for this Division but do not meet the full jury requirements are eligible to be approved for the Gold Divison.
+Trainers that apply for this Division but do not meet the full jury requirements are eligible to be approved for the Platinum Divison.

 We ask that you be very honest and candidate about the division you quality for to make the process smoother during our screening.

-Age requirement for the PRO Division is 25 and up.
-If you have competed before in the Gold division, you are ineligible to be considered for the PRO division unless you perform in the top 2 and also meet the above requirements.
+Age requirement for the Diamond Division is 25 and up.
+If you have competed before in the Am/Platinum division, you are ineligible to be considered for the Diamond division, unless you perform in the top 2 and also meet the above requirements.

-Diamond Division trainers will be required to submit 2 videos of their work to be evaluated by our judge panel (judges will be outside of Heart of Phoenix, as well as within our organizations.
+This Division will have trainers required to submit 2 videos of their work to be evaluated by our judge panel (judges will be outside of Heart of Phoenix, as well as within our organizations.
 Panel is anonymous to applicants).
 Submission can be sent to the Appalachian Trainer Facebook Page via messenger.
 These can also be posted and linked to us from social media or youtube.